IvoNet/docker-rcrack/README.md

 # Usage

+- log into your audible account on your pc and download a book/podcast/audiothingy
 - Put your aax file in a folder and open a terminal there
 - run the following command replacing file.aax with your file
 - it should do the rest.